 I've never used Telegram before.
 How does it work?

 Telegram is a messaging app, similar to WhatsApp.
-After signing up for the workshop, you’ll receive an email with instructions on how to use Telegram.
+After signing up for the workshop, you’ll receive an email with instructions explaining how to use Telegram.

 What are the payment options?